HactarCE/C-Funge/README.md

+#### This README is incomplete, and will be consistently updated.
+Not all implemented features are listed here, and not all features here are implemented.

 # C-Funge

 C-Funge is a Fungeiod, inspired by Befunge.
 Befunge-93, the first public version of Befunge, is lacking in features and restricted to a small 80x25 "world," making it impractical for larger programs.
 To the contrary, Befunge-98 is bloated with instructions that are vaguely documented and difficult to use, let alone impelment.
 C-Funge aims to be a compromise between the two, with a plethora of instructions practical for general use and code golfing alike.